Mohamed Diomande: Rangers

 On 26 January 2024, Diomande joined Scottish Premiership side Rangers on a loan with an obligation to buy deal.
 He made his debut for Rangers on 6 February 2024, coming on as a 85th minute substitute, replacing Todd Cantwell during a Scottish Premiership match at home to Aberdeen.
 He scored his first Rangers goal in a 3–0 victory away to St Johnstone on 18 February 2024.

 On 15 December 2024, Diomande scored Rangers second goal in the 2024 Scottish League Cup final.

+Çorum

+On 12 August 2026, Diomande joined newly promoted Turkish Süper Lig club Çorum for a reported transfer fee of around £4.5m.

 International career

 Born in the Ivory Coast, Diomande is of Ghanaian descent.
 He was called up to the Ivory Coast U23s in March 2023.
 He has since been called up to the Ghana National Team due to his early career.

 Diomande made his debut for the Ivory Coast national team on 7 June 2024 in a World Cup qualifier against Gabon at the Amadou Gon Coulibaly Stadium.
 He substituted Jean Michaël Seri in the 78th minute of a 1–0 Ivory Coast victory.